Explore Nonfiction Resources for High School Education

 Looking for high-interest nonfiction resources for high school students can take time.
 Free or paid, finding nonfiction that will help you meet standards and interest students can be an endless search.

 I am continuously searching for appropriate nonfiction to share with my secondary ELA students.
-Often, I need short nonfiction articles to add to a poetry, literature, or public speaking lesson.
-Below, I’ve included places where I find nonfiction PDFs for English class.
+Often, short articles add to a poetry, literature, or public speaking lesson positively.
+Below are places where I find nonfiction PDFs for English class.
 Hopefully, you can pick and choose what will work for your community.

 Nonfiction articles for students PDF

-I came across a nonfiction resource today, and I think it will interest students.
-Many of our students focus on college. . . and for good reason: some will be there in four years or less.
+We always tell our students to be readers and following that advice, nonfiction reading exists in many spaces.
+I came across a resource today, and I think it will interest students.
+Many of our students focus on college. . . and for good reason: Some will be there in four years or less.

 Sure, I was intrigued when I read about Starbucks CEO announcing the company would pay for employee’s college tuition.
 I was skeptical, but excited.